When to Use Wi-Fi or a Wired LAN for Your Digital Signage

 However, if you are running an extensive network that includes dozens or even hundreds of digital signs, then you will want to opt for a wired LAN connection.
 Wi-Fi signals become weaker as more devices log onto the network.
 Putting that kind of load on a Wi-Fi network will cause problems with reliability.
 With wired LAN, your server will be located within your building and able to send a strong and consistent signal to all your devices.

-Will Interference be an issue?
+Will Interference Be an Issue?

-When thinking about whether Wi-Fi or wired LAN is the right choice for your digital signage connectivity, it is also important to consider the potential forinterference to weaken your signal.
+When thinking about whether Wi-Fi or wired LAN is the right choice for your digital signage connectivity, it is also important to consider the potential for interference to weaken your signal.
 With Wi-Fi, you have to be concerned with how many of your own devices will be connected to the internet and how many other internet-enabled devices will affect the signal.
 The presence of smartphones, tablets and even smartwatches can interfere with the network.

-The Type of Content you will be Displaying
+The Type of Content You Will Be Displaying

 Other businesses use their signs to display real-time information, such as weather updates, traffic, and KPI dashboards.
-This type of information needs to be constantly updated, which can put more demand on the connectivity.

 For more dynamic content that requires ongoing uploads, a wired connection will provide a more reliable option.
 A Wi-Fi connection may not be able to offer the same speed, which can result in blank or frozen screens.
 To provide reliable performance for information that’s constantly changing, and to get the best ROI on your digital signage, consider investing in wired LAN.

-Do you have Security Concerns?
+Do You Have Security Concerns?

 With wired LAN, you have more control over who accesses the network.
 Only devices within the network can access the internet and administrators have the power to assign and revoke user access.
-Businesses can further fortify their security with additional password protections and otherauthorization protocols.
+Businesses can further fortify their security with additional password protections and other authorization protocols.

-What is your Budget?
+What is Your Budget?

-Do you have a Dedicated IT Team?
+Do You Have a Dedicated IT Team?

-If you don’t already have an IT department, you will need to take this extra expense into account when deciding whether you want to opt for a LAN.
+Be sure to take this extra expense into account when deciding whether you want to opt for a LAN.